Standard American Diet (SAD)

-“The very fact that Americans are having a national conversation about what to eat, and that we are struggling with the question about what is the best diet, suggests to me that we have simply strayed too far from the natural conditions that gave rise to our species — from eating the food that fueled our bodies and kept them strong during our long evolutionary history.”
+“The very fact that Americans are having a national conversation about what to eat, and that we are struggling with the question about what is the best diet, suggests to me that we have simply strayed too far from the natural conditions that gave rise to our species — from eating the natural foods that fueled our bodies and kept them strong and resilient during our long evolutionary history.”

 She told us that many food manufacturers, restaurants, and fast food chains carefully combine fats, sugar, and salt in precise ratios to reach a ‘bliss point,’ which triggers brain systems that increase the desire to eat more — even with a full stomach!
-And these tend to be energy-dense, nutrient-poor foods and are relatively cheap to produce.
+These biss-point foods tend to be energy-dense, nutrient-poor foods that are relatively cheap to produce.

 “I agree that a plant-based diet is generally best.
 It reduces the risks of so many chronic degenerative diseases such as obesity, coronary artery disease, high blood pressure, and diabetes.
 Vegetarian diets are far more healthful than the typical American diet, particularly in preventing, treating, or reversing heart disease and reducing the risk of cancer.”

 I had heard that cardiovascular disease kills one million Americans annually and is the leading cause of death in the United States.
 A vegetarian diet is inherently healthful because vegetarians consume less animal fat and cholesterol (vegans consume no animal fat or cholesterol) and instead consume more fiber and more antioxidant-rich produce.